|Level||Min||Lv. 35||Min||Lv. 40|

 - Lv.6 Harmful Effect Rate +10%

-Skill 3: Ancient Power (Passive): Decreases the damages dealt from enemies with no harmful effects by 30% and increases the damage inflicted on enemies with harmful effects by 30% and makes the enemy oblivious for 2 turns with each attack.
+Skill 3: Ancient Power (Passive): Decreases the damage dealt from enemies with no harmful effects by 30% and increases the damage inflicted on enemies with harmful effects by 30%.
+Makes an enemy (Boss monsters excluded) oblivious for 2 turns with each attack.
 Passive skills aren’t activated in oblivion state.
 [Automatic Effect]

 |Early Game||Swift + Focus or Revenge||SPD / HP% / HP% or ACC%|